 Description Returns a summary of the contents of downloadable flash memory.
-This
+This includes macros and downloaded bitmaps.
+This is for human debugging and the format is subject to change.

-Command: ls
+Command: 1s

 LIST BITMAPS DETAIL

 Description Returns extended details of the bitmaps stored in downloadable flash memory.
 This is for human debugging and the format is subject to change.